Anna-Assistant/Anna/docs/README.md

 Anna will be there to help you do what you want.
 You want to take a screenshot, say "hey, screenshot".
 You want to open a website like facebook, say "hey, open facebook".
 Not only this, it can do much [more](https://github.com/Anna-Assistant/Anna/blob/master/docs/HowItWorks.md). **Why to type when you can just speak**

 Anna is still in alpha, that means she is still learning and won't work sometimes.
 But if you love the idea, you could make her amazing.
-You can teach her things, help others teach her things or just installing her and giving us your valuable feedback and ideas. **Dicuss on [Product hunt](https://www.producthunt.com/posts/anna-assistant)** about Anna.
+You can teach her things, help others teach her things or just installing her and giving us your valuable feedback and ideas. **Discuss on [Product hunt](https://www.producthunt.com/posts/anna-assistant)** about Anna.

 If you love to support Anna consider buying me a coffee to help build Anna.
 Your support can make her go a long way.
 Let's not make all the assistants owned by big MNC, lets build our own and make tech better. :star: